What Is Liminal Space And How Does It Affect You?

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 If you're like many people, you may have noticed that there are certain places or states of being in which you feel different, off, or uncomfortable.
-These might be places like empty bus stops, airport terminals, or even simple hallways.
-Often, these uncomfortable spaces turn out to be liminal spaces.
+These might be literal places like empty bus stops and airport terminals, or moods/states of mind.
+Often, these uncomfortable spaces can be defined as liminal spaces.

 There's a reasonable explanation for why liminal space just feels different.
-Once you know the source of your feelings about them, you can better manage that feeling whenever a place makes you a bit unsettled.
+Once you know the source of your feelings about liminality, you can better manage uncomfortable emotions whenever a place makes you a bit unsettled.

 Getty/Cavan Images